An Introduction to Bayesian A/B Testing in Stan, R, and Python workshop

 Looking forward to seeing you during the workshop!

-Learn how to fit Generalized Additive Models in R!
-Join our workshop on Generalized Additive Models in R which is a part of our workshops for Ukraine series.
+Join our workshop on Preparing Data for Modeling Using the Recipes R Package, which is a part of our workshops for Ukraine series!

 Here’s some more info: